Collederas/collederas.com/content/blog/unreal-procedural-spider/unreal-procedural-spider.md

 - back left leg
 - central right leg

-Only one tripod is allowed to replant at a time.
-We alternate between them.
+Remember in the Setup function there was a Tag Tripods function?
+That is where we assign each leg to a tripod.
+A variable called Current Swing Tripod tracks which tripod is currently allowed to replant.
+When a replant finishes, we will switch to the other tripod.

-In Setup, assign each leg to a tripod.
+So, in Setup, assign each leg to a tripod.

 <img src="./tag-tripod.png" alt="Tagging the tripods">